Mamatha-Mallela/assignment2-MallelaMamatha/README.md

 | MUMBAI | TAJ HOTEL | 1 HR |
 | BANGALORE | Banaswadi Hanuman Temple | 3 HRS |
 | DELHI | TAJ MAHAL | 4 HRS |

+---

+# Quotes I like the most

+> The way to get started is to quit talking and begin doing. -*Walt Disney*

+> If life were predictable it would cease to be life, and be without flavor. -*Eleanor Roosevelt*